Skip Navigation

 No. The following items are never capitalized regardless of their cost:

-• Blinds, Shades, wall-to-wall carpeting and similar items
+• Blinds, shades, wall-to-wall carpeting and similar items

 • Equipment that is permanently built-in or installed